Change the firewall status mode, optimize the firewall and configure advanced options.

 If you are having problems with false positive blocks where legitimate visitors are blocked from performing a specific action, then individual firewall rules can be disabled for testing purposes.
 You can use the Wordfence Live Traffic page feed to discover which firewall rule caused a specific block.

 At the bottom of this section, there is a button that allows you to manually refresh the firewall rules.
 Firewall rules are automatically updated on your site but you may on occasion be prompted by Wordfence support to manually refresh them.

 Brute Force Protection

-Rate Limiting makes it more difficult for attackers to perform unauthorized scanning and scraping of your site.
+Rate limiting makes it more difficult for attackers to perform unauthorized scanning and scraping of your site.
 Rate Limiting options come with a default set of values that you can customize.
 See the full list of Rate Limiting Options.

-The Firewall Whitelist is part of the Learning Mode feature of Wordfence, which lets the Firewall learn to not block safe requests even if the Firewall considers them to appear suspicious.
-You can read more about the whitelist and Learning Mode here.
+The firewall allowlist is part of the “Learning Mode” feature of Wordfence, which lets the firewall learn to not block safe requests even if the firewall considers them to appear suspicious.
+You can read more about the allowlist and Learning Mode here.

 Monitor Background Requests for False Positives

 If you see this message when clicking a link that was sent to you by another person, or a link from another site that leads to your site, it may not be safe to add it to the allowlist.
 You can contact us about blocked requests if you are not sure whether they are dangerous.
 Be sure to include a description of what you were working on at the time.